ninadsutrave/QuickSellAssignment/README.md

 2. Navigate to the Project Directory

 Change your working directory to the project folder.

 Run the following command

     $ cd QuickSellAssignment

 3. Install Dependencies

-Inside the project folder, install the required dependencies using npm (Node Package Manager).
+Inside the project folder, install the required dependencies using npm.

 Run the following command

     $ npm install

 4. Run the Development Server

 Start the development server to run the React application locally.

 Run the following command

     $ npm run dev